lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ./intel64/Release/face_detection_tutorial -i ../../data/face.jpg
 ```

 3. You should now see a new window with an image.
 You should also see a "Press 's' key to save a snapshot, press any other key to exit" prompt in the console window.
 The application will now wait for you to press a key with the image window active.

-    1. Note: Pressing a key in the console window will not do anything because the image window is detecting key presses.
+    **Note**: Pressing a key in the console window will not do anything because the image window is detecting key presses.
 Use Ctrl+C to exit.

 4. Next, let us see how the application handles a video file: